 The Special Collections department of the Transylvania University Library contains rare books, pamphlets, photographs, manuscripts, and the University archives.
 These collections provide a unique opportunity for students to incorporate primary source and rare materials into their research and coursework, deepening intellectual engagement and excitement.
-The librarian also aids local, national and international researchers with locating and using the materials in the collections.
+As time allows, we can also aid local, national, and international researchers with locating and using the materials in the collections.

 The Rare Book Room, furnished by a gift from Mr. and Mrs. Bennett Farris of Richmond, Kentucky, was opened in 1960.
-This room houses the Clara Peck Collection of books dealing primarily with the history of the horse and natural history.
+This room houses the Clara Peck Collection of books dealing primarily with the history of the horse, hawking, hunting, and natural history.
 Highlights of this collection include the Book of St. Albans, 1486; Audubon's Elephant Folio Birds of America, 1826-38, and his Viviparous Quadrupeds of North America, 1845-48; Orme's Oriental Field Sports, 1805-1809; Bonaparte's American Ornithology, 1833; and the first five editions of Izaak Walton's Compleat Angler, 1653-1826.
-Housed in the same room are the Horine Collection of pre-1800 medical books, the Marcia Owen Collection of children's books, and original paintings by Audubon, Troye, and Peale.

-Other rare books, located in the closed-stacks area of the department, consist of the old Academic Library of approximately 3,500 volumes and the old Medical Library of over 5,000 volumes that served Transylvania's Medical Department from the 1810s until it closed in 1859.
-Included in the Medical Collection are titles by Avicenna, Tulp, Bell, Vesalius, Caldwell and many more.
+The college also holds the old Academic Library of approximately 3,500 volumes and the old Medical Library of over 5,000 volumes that served Transylvania's Medical Department from the 1810s until it closed in 1859.
+Included in the Medical Collection are rare titles by Avicenna, Tulp, Bell, Vesalius, Caldwell and many more.

-The manuscript collection consists of letters, notebooks, memoirs, diaries, account books, and documents.
-Major collections of papers include those of Henry Clay, Jefferson Davis, Daniel Drake, Horace Holley, John Wesley Hunt, and Robert Peter,.
+The manuscript collections consist of more than 60 collections of letters, notebooks, memoirs, diaries, account books, and documents.
+Collections include those of Henry Clay, Henrietta Clay, Jefferson Davis, Daniel Drake, Mary Austin Holley, Horace Holley, John Wesley Hunt, Robert Peter, Constantine Rafinesque, and more.

 The University archives are the central repository for the permanent records of Transylvania University.
-Contained in the archives are the minute books of the board of trustees beginning in 1783, faculty minutes, early matriculation records and account books, manuscript theses of medical students, photographs, and many old files of manuscript notes and correspondence from the offices of the dean and president prior to 1900.
-The archives also contain files of the University catalog from 1821 to date, as well as the Crimson (yearbook), The Rambler (student newspaper), and the Transylvanian (literary magazine).
+Contained in the archives are the minutes of the board of trustees beginning in 1783, faculty minutes, early matriculation records and account books, manuscript theses of medical students, photographs, and many old files of manuscript notes and correspondence from the offices of the dean and president prior to 1900.
+The archives also contain most copies of the annual University catalog, as well as the Crimson (yearbook), The Rambler (student newspaper), and the Transylvanian (literary magazine).

 The J. Winston Coleman Jr. Kentuckiana Reading Room was designed to house the well-known local author and historian's private collection of Kentuckiana.
 The collection includes over 5,000 books and pamphlets, thousands of photographs, as well as manuscripts and personal memorabilia.
 Of interest to students are the many county histories and Kentucky biographies.

-No materials may be checked out of the department, but some of the materials may be scanned by the library staff depending on their condition.
+No materials may be checked out of the department, but some of the materials may be scanned by the library staff depending on their condition and staff time available.